plantfansam/kubernetes-101/labs/4-replicasets/README.md

 **Tasks:**

-0. Write the manifest for a `ReplicaSet` with three identical pods that serve the `topping-combo-suggester` application (there's a pre-baked Docker image at `ponderosa/topping-combo-suggester`.
-Add the `ReplicaSet` to the cluster with `kubectl create --save-config`.
+0. Write the manifest for a `ReplicaSet` with three identical pods that serve the `topping-suggestion` application (there's a pre-baked Docker image at `ponderosa/topping-suggestion:1.2` and a working pod spec in the `resources/` directory).
+Add the `ReplicaSet` to the cluster with `kubectl apply`.
-1. `kubectl describe` can get you more information about your `ReplicaSet`.
+0. `kubectl describe` can get you more information about your `ReplicaSet`.
 Use it to figure out the first three events that are associated with the `ReplicaSet`.
 Next, use `kubectl describe` to find out who the pod is `Controlled By`.
-2. Update the ReplicaSet to have two replicas and use `kubectl apply`to update the cluster.
+0. Update the ReplicaSet to have two replicas and use `kubectl apply`to update the cluster.
+Use `kubectl get pods` and `kubectl describe rs` to evaluate the results.
-3. Use `kubectl scale` to increase the replica count to 4.
+0. Use `kubectl scale` to increase the replica count to 4 and verify the results.
-4. Use `kubectl apply` to decrease the replica count to 1.

 **Useful docs:** [`ReplicaSet` overview](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/), [`ReplicaSet` docs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#replicaset-v1-apps),  [`kubectl scale`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#scale), [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply). [`kubectl describe`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe).

 ## Exercise 1 — Proving a `ReplicaSet` works

+Note: skip this if you're running in MiniKube.

 **Tasks:**